jjmccollum/open-cbgm/README.md

 ## Installation and Dependencies

-As mentioned above, the open-cbgm library uses three external libraries (cxxopts, pugixml, and roaring), but for convenience and performance, we have included the necessary headers and scripts in the library.
-No separate installation of these libraries is necessary.
+As mentioned above, the open-cbgm library uses three external libraries (cxxopts, pugixml, and roaring).
+All three libraries are included as Git submodules of this repository; if you do not have the submodules initialized, then you must do so with the command

+    git submodule update --init --recursive

 With respect to graph outputs, the open-cbgm library does not generate image files directly; instead, for the sake of flexibility, it is designed to generate textual graph description files in `.dot` format, which can subsequently be converted to image files in a variety of formats using graphviz.
 Platform-specific instructions for installing graphviz and directions on how to get image files from `.dot` outputs using graphviz can be found at https://www.graphviz.org.